 Now I'm a part-time layout and design consultant, occasional website provider and publisher and spend the rest of my time trying to sell prints and cards (and taking the occasional snap).
 I have my name on two photo books: Eilean Dubh, a collaboration with two friends, and A Cat Called Tess, which is all my own work.

-I'm also a lapsed motorcyclist, unadventurous cook and bass player with pop/rock band City Limits.
+I'm also an author, photographer, motorcyclist, and bass player with pop/rock band City Limits.
 My blog started life as an exploration of the music world but veered off course when I became married.
 One of my better decisions.